Cultivating Self-Control in FinTech: Evidence from a Field Experiment on Online Consumer Borrowing

 We report the results of a longitudinal intervention with students across five universities in China designed to reduce online consumer debt.
 Our research design allocates individuals to either a financial literacy treatment, a self-control training program, or a zero-touch control group.
-Financial education interventions improve test scores on general financial literacy but only marginally affect future online borrowing.
-Our self-control treatment features detailed tracking of spending and borrowing activity with a third-party app and introspection about individuals' consumption with a counselor.
-These sessions reduce future online borrowing, delinquency charges, and borrowing for entertainment reasons - and are driven by the male subjects in the sample.
-Our results suggest that self-regulation can affect financial behavior in e-commerce platforms.
+The self-control training program features detailed tracking of spending and borrowing, budgeting, and introspection about consumption choices.
+These sessions reduce future online borrowing and delinquency charges, mainly driven by a reduction in entertainment-related spending and borrowing.
+In contrast, financial literacy interventions improve test scores but only marginally affect borrowing.
+Our results suggest that cultivating self-regulation and budgeting skills can largely improve borrowing behavior on e-commerce platforms.

 JEL Classification: G51, G53, D14, D18, G23, G21